Kerala Catholic Youth Movement: Patron saint

 The patron of KCYM is St. Thomas More, who lived with the principle 'Rejoice in the Lord'.
 "The King's good servant, but God's first."
 More was beatified in 1886 and canonized by the Catholic Church as a saint by Pope Pius XI in 1935.

-St. Thomas More, who lived with the principal ‘Rejoice in the lord’, is the heavenly patron of KCYM.
+St. Thomas More, who lived with the principle "Rejoice in the lord", is the heavenly patron of KCYM.
 Later on Thomas More, who was popularly known as the patron of advocates, was also declared as the patron of politicians.
 Thomas More was born in Milk Street, London on February 7, 1478 as the son of Sir John More, a well-known judge.
 Thomas More completed his schooling in St. Anthony's School in London.
 As a youth he served as a page in the household of Archbishop Morton.
 More went on to study at Oxford under Thomas Linacre and William Grocyn.
 During his studies, he wrote comedies and learnt Greek and Latin literature.
 One of his first works was an English translation of a Latin biography of the Italian humanist Pico della Mirandola.
 In 1494 More returned to London to study law.
 He was admitted to Lincoln's Inn in 1496 and in 1501 he became a barrister.
 While at Lincoln's Inn, he determined to become a monk and subjected himself to the discipline of the Carthusians, living at a nearby monastery and taking part of the monastic life.
 The prayer, fasting, and penance habits stayed with him for the rest of his life.
 More's desire for monasticism was finally overcome by his sense of duty to serve his country in the field of politics.
 He entered Parliament in 1504.